qzhong0605/distributed-computing/README.md

   archived through compressed suffix array, to make query more quickly.
 In addition, Succinct supports a range of queries including count and search of architary string.
 What differentiates Succinct from previous storage system is that it doesn't store index at all. <br>
     Authors: Rachit Agarwal, Anurag Khandelwal, [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/)

+## <a name='rs-sharing-scheduling'>Resource Sharing System
+  *[Mesos: A Platform for Fine-Grained Resource Sharing in the Data Center](http://dl.acm.org/citation.cfm?id=1972488)(2011 NSDI): Mesos is a platform for sharing commondity clusters between multiple diverse cluster computing frameworks, such as Hadoop and MPI.
+Sharing improves cluster utilization and avoid per-framework data replication.
+Mesos shares resouces in fined-grained manner, allowing frameworks to achieve data locality by take turns reading data stored on each machine.